Mitch-Luedy/Community.VMware/README.md

 * **3. vCenter Object States** - Presents each vCenter Server and their hosted vCenter object states.
 Click on each column to see the state of each objects
 * **1. Inventory Objects** - Folder that includes state views for the discovered vCenter inventory objects.
 * **2. Custom Views** - Folder for adding custom views

+## Known Issues ##

+* **Event 300 PowerShell Warning Exception** - Provider Health: Attempting to perform the NewDrive operation on the 'VimInventory' provider failed for the drive with root '\'.
+The specified mount name 'vis' is already in use..

+	Multiple monitoring scripts running to collect and monitor using the VMware PowerCLI providers causes  this contention.
+This can lead to MonitoringHost.exe crashes and memory leakage. **The next release should address this issue.**